 Even if there is “bad fat” in a product, the low-fat version is often no better.

 Dr. Doni believes that this entire approach is all wrong.
 “We need to bring the focus away from minimizing fats, and instead focus on choosing a balance of healthy fats, carbs, and proteins.
-When a food is “fat-free,” it means it is going to be higher in carbs, which can lead to weight gain much more so than a few nuts, which contain healthy fats, carbs, and protein all in one bite.”
+When food is “fat-free,” it means it is going to be higher in carbs, which can lead to weight gain much more so than a few nuts, which contain healthy fats, carbs, and protein all in one bite.”

 Hollywood cardiologist Dr. Adam Splaver agrees, adding that fat-free “basically means carbohydrate full.”

-10. Lower calories always means more healthy.
+10. Lower calories always mean more healthy.

 “I wish people would realize that eating less by cutting calories is not always the answer for sustainable weight management,” says Gorman.
 “This is old science.
 Calories are substances that provide heat, and heat produces energy that fuels our bodies.
-This energy allows us to function physically, emotionally and psychologically.”
+This energy allows us to function physically, emotionally, and psychologically.”

 Gorman says that when it comes to calories, it’s not about quantity, but rather about quality.
-“Rather than simply restricting calories, I recommend we examine the quality of our calories and choose nutrient dense foods which provide optimal energy and promote the most efficient use of our metabolism—the rate at which we burn calories.
+“Rather than simply restricting calories, I recommend we examine the quality of our calories and choose nutrient-dense foods which provide optimal energy and promote the most efficient use of our metabolism—the rate at which we burn calories.
 For example, 100 calories of high quality protein or fat is going to be more valuable to the body than a 100 calorie snack pack, commercially produced and comprised of refined, poor quality carbohydrates.”

 A huge myth is that “a calorie in equals a calorie out,” according to fitness and personal development expert Debi Silber.
 “Not true at all.
 It’s what those calories do that’s key.”